UoM-Data-Science-Platforms/gm-sde/shared/clinical-code-sets/tests/haemoglobin/1/README.md

 # Haemoglobin

 A patient's haemoglobin as recorded via clinical code and value.
 This code set only includes codes that are accompanied by a value (`423.. - Haemoglobin estimation`).
-It does not include codes that indicate a patient's haemoglobin (`423B. - Haemoglobin abnormal`) without giving the actual value.
+It does not include codes that indicate a patient's haemoglobin (`4235 - Haemoglobin low`) without giving the actual value.

 Haemoglobin codes retrieved from https://www.medrxiv.org/content/medrxiv/suppl/2020/05/19/2020.05.14.20101626.DC1/2020.05.14.20101626-1.pdf and metadata available in this directory.